top of page

 An HMRC officer may ask why a business cannot obtain a copy invoice from the supplier.

 It could be that the supplier has ceased to trade or cannot be contacted.
 Quite often with online purchases no formal invoice is ever received or at least downloaded as part of the transaction.
-If a business was to buy something over the telephone of or the Internet of and provide credit card details is automatically reduced by the supplier.
+If a business were to buy something over the telephone of or the Internet of and provide credit card details is automatically reduced by the supplier.

 In 2007, HMRC issued a Statement of Practice titled ‘VAT Strategy: Input Tax deduction without a valid VAT invoice’.
 This Statement of Practice it is still quoted in HMRC’s internal manuals so has stood the test of time.